suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 See {{composite-manifests}}, {{encrypted-manifests}} for more detail.

-# Interpreter Behavior {#interpreter-behavior}
+# Manifest Processor Behavior {#interpreter-behavior}

-This section describes the behavior of the manifest interpreter and focuses primarily on interpreting commands in the manifest.
-However, there are several other important behaviors of the interpreter: encoding version detection, rollback protection, and authenticity verification are chief among these.
+This section describes the behavior of the manifest processor and focuses primarily on interpreting commands in the manifest.
+However, there are several other important behaviors of the manifest processor: encoding version detection, rollback protection, and authenticity verification are chief among these.

-## Interpreter Setup {#interpreter-setup}
+## Manifest Processor Setup {#interpreter-setup}

-Prior to executing any command sequence, the interpreter or its host application MUST inspect the manifest version field and fail when it encounters an unsupported encoding version.
-Next, the interpreter or its host application MUST extract the manifest sequence number and perform a rollback check using this sequence number.
+Prior to executing any command sequence, the manifest processor or its host application MUST inspect the manifest version field and fail when it encounters an unsupported encoding version.
+Next, the manifest processor or its host application MUST extract the manifest sequence number and perform a rollback check using this sequence number.
 The exact logic of rollback protection may vary by application, but it has the following properties:

-* Whenever the interpreter can choose between several manifests, it MUST select the latest valid, authentic manifest.
+* Whenever the manifest processor can choose between several manifests, it MUST select the latest valid, authentic manifest.
-* If the latest valid, authentic manifest fails, it MAY select the next latest valid, authentic manifest.
+* If the latest valid, authentic manifest fails, it MAY select the next latest valid, authentic manifest, according to application-specific policy.

 Here, valid means that a manifest has a supported encoding version and it has not been excluded for other reasons.
 Reasons for excluding typically involve first executing the manifest and may include:

 * Test failed (e.g. Vendor ID/Class ID).
 * Unsupported command encountered.
 * Unsupported parameter encountered.
-* Unsupported component ID encountered.
+* Unsupported Component Identifier encountered.
 * Payload not available.
 * Dependency not available.
 * Application crashed when executed.